quincykwende/printful-shipping-option/README.md

 # Printful: Available Shipping Options
-Used the "quincykwende/printfulcache and guzzlehttp/guzzle" composer package to retrive the list of available shipping options from Printful's Shipping Rate API.
+Retrives a list of all available shipping options from Printful's Shipping Rate API.

-This project uses 2 composer plugin
+# This project uses 2 composer plugin
     - quincykwende/printfulcache; This composer package was made for the purpose of this task
     - guzzlehttp/guzzle